Easy flatbread with the flavors of parmesan cheese and rosemary.

 Flatbreads have a long history and can be found in some form in most cultures.
 Lavash, piadina, focaccia, Afghan bread, matzo, rieska, and tortillas are just a few examples.
 A variety of ingredients can be added to the dough, but at their simplest, flatbread is just flour, water and salt mixed together into a disk and rolled into flat, thin sheets.

 It’s generally unleavened, although pita bread and many pizza doughs are two notable exceptions.
+And tortillas typically use baking powder, such as these easy flour tortillas.

 I weigh my flour, and encourage you to do the same.
 It's by far the best way to have a consistent result when baking nearly anything.
 I have a few scales, collected through the years, and this one is my favorite.